Skip to content

 Matching the piece to the stone and the wearer

-White gold, platinum, and sterling silver keep aquamarine crisp and icy, the most popular pairing.
+White gold and platinum keep aquamarine's blue cool and crisp, the most popular pairing.

 !